jcvernaleo/brewing/Seasick-Brewing.md

 the wort very quickly.
 In this case, brewing on a boat provides several new options as there is an effectively limitless thermal reservoir in the ocean or lake (assuming we are not talking about industrial scale brewing).
-There may be local enviornmental considerations when docked that would need to be approved and sorted with local departments of natural resources - as even large air conditioning units in buildings are prohibited from dumbing otherwise untainted water
+There may be local environmental considerations when docked that would need to be approved and sorted with local departments of natural resources - as even large air conditioning units in buildings are prohibited from dumbing otherwise untainted water